opensecuritycontroller/community/development/osgi/osgi-dev.md

 ## OSGi GoGo Shell

-To run OSC with GoGo Shell, open in Eclipse `server-debug.bndrun` and Run OSGi.
+To run OSC with GoGo Shell, open in Eclipse `server-debug.bndrun` and **Run OSGi**.
 You should now be able to type within the console.
 To list all bundles, type `lb`.

 ![](../images/bnd-osgi-gogo-shell.png)

 A helpful situation to keep in mind when using GoGo Shell:

-- You can install directly via GoGo Shell to add new bundles to OSGi Conatiner.
+- You can install directly via GoGo Shell to add new bundles to OSGi Container.
 - If a bundle is not active for any reason, you can attempt to reinstall it for the reason as to why it failed.
 - To find if your newly added bundle via Eclipse BND Tools is installed and active.